MianSaadTahir/Sort-Search/README.md

 For a detailed overview of the project and its features, visit the [Documentation](./documentation/) in the repository.

 ## Technologies Used
-- C#
+- Python
-- MS SQL Server
+- PyQt5

 ## Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check out the [issues page](https://github.com/miansaadtahir/fivestarhostel/issues) for more information.
+Feel free to check out the [issues page](https://github.com/miansaadtahir/sort-search/issues) for more information.

 ## License
 Distributed under the MIT License.
 See [LICENSE](./LICENSE) for more details.